-Bill Cosby prosecutors ask US Supreme Court to review case
+Cosby prosecutors urge Supreme Court to restore conviction

 The release included an ambiguous “caution” that Castor “will reconsider this decision should the need arise.”
 The parties have since spent years debating what that meant.

-“This decision as it stands will have far-reaching negative consequences beyond Montgomery County and Pennsylvania.
-The U.S. Supreme Court can right what we believe is a grievous wrong,” Montgomery County District Attorney Kevin Steele wrote in the petition, which seeks a Supreme Court review under the due process clause of the U.S. Constitution.

-Prosecutors have also complained that the chief judge of the state’s high court appeared to misstate key facts of the case when he discussed the court ruling that overturned Cosby’s conviction in a television interview.
+Steele’s bid to revive the case is a long shot.
+The U.S. Supreme Court accepts fewer than 1% of the petitions it receives.
+At least four justices on the nine-member court would have to agree to hear the case.
+A decision is not expected for several months.

-Castor’s successors, who gathered new evidence and arrested Cosby in 2015, say it falls far short of a lifetime immunity agreement.
-They also doubt that Castor ever made such a deal.
+Castor’s successors, who gathered new evidence and arrested Cosby in 2015, doubt Castor ever made such a deal.
 Instead, they say Cosby had strategic reasons to give the deposition rather than invoke his Fifth Amendment right to remain silent, even if it backfired when “he slipped up” in his rambling testimony.

-However, defense lawyers say the case should never have gone to trial because of what they call a “non-prosecution agreement.”
+Cosby’s spokesperson on Monday called Steele “obsessed” with the actor and said his goal is to please “the MeToo mob.”
+Defense lawyers have long said the case should never have gone to trial because of what they call a “non-prosecution agreement.”

+“This is a pathetic last-ditch effort that will not prevail.
+The Montgomery’s County’s DA’s fixation with Mr. Cosby is troubling to say the least,” spokesman Andrew Wyatt said in a statement.

 Cosby, 84, became the first celebrity convicted of sexual assault in the #MeToo era when the jury at his 2018 retrial found him guilty of drugging and molesting college sports administrator Andrea Constand in 2004.